About QCM for international students

 The Queensland College of Music welcomes International students who wish to study in Australia.

-The college specialises in music and in managing and improving English skills for International students.
+The college specialises in music however is a great environment to improve English skills for International students.
 Learning is conducted in small groups with specialised training and one to one tuition in the students chosen instrument.
 Students will work with experienced teachers that are working musicians, performers and business people working within the local, national and international music industry.

-Highly skilled music teachers, many who are graduates from the Conservatorium of Music, as well as vocational educators and industry advisers, will train you.
+Highly skilled music teachers, many who are graduates from the Conservatorium of Music, as well as vocational educators and industry advisers, will be training all students.
 All teachers have recognised proficiency in their specialist instrument, have participated in many public performances, and work in a variety of areas of the Music Industry.
 Many have worked as musicians overseas, and some are recognised recording artists or event and artist managers.

 Most of QCM’s competitors are larger and do not specialise in Music or offer dedicated English courses.
 QCM is unique in its family and friendly environment and care and attention to the needs of its International students.
 Extra support will be given by expert staff that have years of experience working in the International Education sector.

 The Queensland College of Music Campus is located in a shopping complex in the inner city suburb of Woolloongabba, close to student accommodation and public transport.
 There are bus stops located right outside and close to the campus and the railway station is less than 15 minutes walk away.
-There are many restaurants located in the complex including Korean, Thai, Sushi, Chinese and Vietnamese, so students have plenty of choices of familiar food.
-There is also a coffee shop, bakery and fish and chip shop for them to try, as well as an Asian supermarket so they can purchase supplies to cook at home.
+There are many restaurants located in the complex including Korean, Middle East, Thai, Sushi, Chinese and Vietnamese, so students have plenty of choices of familiar food.

 Fees and Charges